anitab-org/mentorship-backend/docs/test-pr-guide.md

 9. If the testing is unsuccessful and fixes are needed change then remove the label `Status: Needs Testing` and add `Status: Needs Review`.

-10. If the testing is successful and no improvements needed then remove the label `Needs Testing` and add `Ready to Merge`.
+10. If the testing is successful and no improvements needed then remove the label `Status: Needs Testing` and add `Status: Ready to Merge`.

 <h2>Template to report PR testing results</h2>
 This template can be used to add a review comment to a PR after testing is done.
 It can be used irrespective of the success or failure of testing.